meegpipe/meegpipe/+meegpipe/+node/+filter/README.md

 ## Construction arguments

-The `tfilter` node admits all the key/value pairs admitted by the [abstract_node][abstract-node] class.
+The `filter` node admits all the key/value pairs admitted by the [abstract_node][abstract-node] class.
 For keys specific to this node class see the documentation of the helper [config][config] class.